Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps fungi infect caterpillars in the following way:

-2. The spores grow and take over the caterpillar’s muscles and then control it to move to a suitable location for reproduction—just below the surface of the soil.
+2. The spores grow and take over the caterpillar’s muscles and then control them to move to a suitable location for reproduction—just below the surface of the soil.

 3. The fungus forces the caterpillar to stay there until it dies.
 After which, a stalked mushroom grows from the caterpillar’s head and produces spores for the next generation of caterpillars.